nicoware-dev/hivefi-v2/docs/for-developers/plugin/analytics/analytics-module.md

 Show me the current prices of Mantle, Sonic, and Ethereum
 ```
 ```
-Get the prices for Bitcoin, Ethereum, and Mantle
+Get the prices for Bitcoin, Ethereum, Sonic and Mantle
 ```

 ### Natural Language Processing